 Beginning April 1, 2015, the OSC began recovering costs that are in accordance with subparagraph 3.4(2)(b)(ii) of the Securities Act (Ontario) which was amended on June 20, 2012 to expand the purposes for which enforcement monies may be designated to include "for use by the Commission for the purpose of educating investors or promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets" ("investor education and knowledge enhancement costs").
 The OSC developed guidelines to assist in determining which costs would be in accordance with subparagraph 3.4(2)(b)(ii).
+With the proclamation of the Securities Commission Act (SCA), effective April 29, 2022, section 3.4 of the Securities Act was repealed and replaced by section 19(2)(b) of the SCA which continues to allow the Commission to fund investor education and for promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets.
 The OSC exercised judgement in evaluating the types of costs incurred which would be in accordance with these guidelines.
 See Note 20 for a summary of costs recovered.